souhayla18/data_Analytics_Dash/README.md

 ## Getting Started

-To explore a specific dashboard, navigate to the corresponding directory and follow the instructions in the README file.
-Each dashboard's README contains details on how to set up, visualize data, and interpret the analytics. 🚀
+To explore a specific dashboard, navigate to the corresponding directory  visualize data, and interpret the analytics. 🚀

 ## Contributing